Singapore Personal Tax Frequently Asked Questions

 - Income distributions from unit trusts and real estate investment trusts (REIT), that are authorised under Section 286 of the Securities and Futures Act (excludes distributions out of franked dividends).

 I live abroad and am paid by a Singapore company as a consultant.
-Will I pay Singapore taxes?
+Do I have to pay Singapore taxes?

 I live in Singapore and consult for a foreign company.
 Is my income taxable?